nicoserrano/Mission-to-Mars/README.md

 #### *HTML Web scraping on Mars data to create a Flask web application using Python and MongoDB*

 ## Overview
+This project consisted on writing a Python script to scrape information and images from various Mars websites.
+Then, I created a Flask web application with a rendered HTML template I created using Bootstrap.
+The data scraped and displayed on the web app was stored in a non-relational Mongo database.

 ## Resources
 - Web pages scraped: